Counter Height vs. Bar Height: The Pros & Cons of Kitchen Island Seating Styles

 A kitchen island is the perfect spot to add seating space for casual dining.
 The question is should the counter be the same height as the work/prep area or should it be elevated (also refered to as bar height)?

 The elevated counter, or bar height counter is usually about 42” off the floor.
 This is approximately 6” higher than the standard counter height in the rest of the kitchen.
 The advantage to this increase in height is that can conceal any clutter or dirty dishes from view.
 This is a good option to consider if you have a very open floorplan.
-The elevated counter can also act as a sort of room divider, separating the kitchen from the rest of the space.
-The elevated top also allows for family and guests to interact with the cook without actually being in the work area.
+The bar height counter can also act as a sort of room divider, separating the kitchen from the rest of the space.
+The raised top also allows for family and guests to interact with the cook without actually being in the work area.

-Keeping the island or peninsula all one height gives you one large continuous surface.
+Keeping the kitchen island or peninsula all one height gives you one large continuous surface.
 It is the ideal place to set up a buffet or spread out when working on that large project.
 The one level counter will also visually make the space appear larger.

-The counter height seating at the island does make everything visible in the kitchen, including those dirty dishes.
-If there is a sink on the island the potential for splashes and water spills is greater without a backsplash to contain the mess.
+The counter height seating at the kitchen island does make everything visible in the kitchen, including those dirty dishes.
+If there is a sink on the kitchen island the potential for splashes and water spills is greater without a backsplash to contain the mess.

 Authored by Wendy Anderson on September 12, 2017 - 8:00am